PatrickHechler/primitive-code/README.md

             * a address `A` is considered a little below an other address `B` when `B - A` is less then or equal to `8`
         3. when this happens, the `SP` register will be changed to point to the same data in the new memory block
         * note that the stack pointer will NOT be modified, when the memory block is resized manually.
-        * when the stack is not able to grow, it will cause the `INT_ERRORS_ILLEGAL_MEMORY` to be executed instead
+        * when the stack is not able to grow, it will cause the `INT_ERROR_ILLEGAL_MEMORY` to be executed instead
         * this means the `PUSH` command can be used without caring about a stack overflow
             * (the `POP` command can still cause a stack underflow)
         * note that this also means that the `SP` register is the only reliable source of the stack memory block